AnomalyInnovations/toolbeam-cli/README.md

 ### Setting API Parameters

-To start off, let's create a tool to get a movie given it's id.
+To start off, let's create a tool to get a movie given its id.
 We'll use the API `GET /movies/{id}`.

 ```
 > tb init https://toolbeam-example-api-wgkghsyfrv.now.sh